amir-dehkordi/Graphhopper/README.md

 ## Input Data

-The script expects a CSV file named `202306.csv` with the following columns:
+The script expects a CSV file named `stations.csv` with the following columns:
-- ID: Station identifier
+- ID: Station identifier of bike station
-- lat: Latitude of the station
+- lat: Latitude of the bike station
-- lon: Longitude of the station
+- lon: Longitude of the bike station

 ## Usage